hilch/brsnmp/examples.md

 ## Example 1

-Setup a 4PPC70 with AR G4.3.4 e.g. with 'Project Installation' (used if AR > 4.25)
+Set up a 4PPC70 with AR G4.3.4 e.g. with 'Project Installation' (used if AR > 4.25)

 ```batch